-The LSU Department of Otolaryngology-Head and Neck Surgery was founded in 1931, as one of the charter surgical departments in the newly created Louisiana State University School of Medicine in New Orleans.
-Thus, we have reached our 80th year of operation.
-Although the geographics of the Department have changed following hurricane Katrina, our philosophies and commitment to patient care and education have remained the same.
+The LSU Department of Otolaryngology-Head and Neck Surgery was founded in 1931 as one of the charter surgical departments in the newly created Louisiana State University School of Medicine in New Orleans.
+Although the geographics of the Department have changed as a result of Hurricane Katrina, our philosophies and commitment to patient care and education have remained the same.

-In 2005, we underwent a major re-organization of our program.
-We managed to continue our critical objectives of restoring education and patient care by forming new hospital affiliations in nearby cities, incorporating residents and faculty into new training sites, and essentially restructuring the entire residency program.
-This multi-city arrangement transformed us into a new “regional program”.
-We now practice at the following hospitals: LSU Interim Public Hospital and Children’s Hospital in New Orleans; Our Lady of the Lake Regional Medical Center, LSU Surgical Facility (out-patient) and Earl K. Long Hospital in Baton Rouge and University Medical Center in Lafayette.
+In 2005, Hurricane Katrina forced a major reorganization of our program.
+We managed to continue our critical objectives of restoring education and patient care by forming new hospital affiliations in nearby cities, incorporating residents and faculty into new training sites, transforming us into a new “regional program”.
+Our practice now includes University Medical Center, Children’s Hospital, Touro Infirmary, West Jefferson Medical Center, the LSU St. Charles Clinic, Our Lady of the Lake Regional Medical Center and LSU Surgical Facility (out-patient) in Baton Rouge; and University Hospital and Clinics and Lafayette General in Lafayette.

 We have also dedicated much of our time to research advancements.
-Dr. Hamilton Farris and Dr. Jennifer Lentz have represented LSU through many publications.
-Dr. Hamilton Farris was recently published in Smithsonian Science and Nature Communications.
-We are looking forward to a future appointment of an Instructor of Research.
-This appointment is to continue the fascinating work of developing a device that will serve as a “multi-detector,” characterizing tumors based on molecular structure, magnetic movement, and other factors and allows for prediction of response therapy.
-Additionally, we fully support a Postdoctoral position which has enhanced the mathematical and computational analysis of work related to high-speed digital imaging of vocal fold vibration.
+Dr. Hamilton Farris, Dr. Jennifer Lentz, and Dr. Chu Chen have represented LSU through many publications.
+Dr. Hamilton Farris was published in Smithsonian Science and Nature Communications in 2011 for research applicable to communication disorders associated with hearing loss and attention deficits or difficulties.
+Dr. Jennifer Lentz and associates have made headway in therapy that may rescue hearing and balance in those with Usher Syndrome and Dr. Chu Chen has uncovered possible solutions to memory loss in diseases like Alzheimer's and dementia.
 Dr. Ikuma Takeshi continues to facilitate the analysis of HSV data using the PVG method, determines the clinically salient PVG features and works on adding new clinically relevant parameters to PVG.
 We are hopeful that this addition to our research team will help achieve our goal of sustainable funding from the National Institutes of Health on Deafness and Other Communication Disorders (NIDCD).

-The history of the LSU Department of Otolaryngology-Head and Neck Surgery is indeed a rich one, with nearly 80 consecutive years of clinical, academic and research excellence.
+The history of the LSU Department of Otolaryngology-Head and Neck Surgery is indeed a rich one.
 Our experiences have further defined us as resilient, creative, and indefatigable in our missions of patient care, research, and resident education.